bgoonz/BGOONZ_BLOG_2.0/notes/docs/BGOONZ_BLOG_2.0.wiki/features/ways-to-improve-site.md.md

 There is no excuse!

-You can get a free SSL certificate from [Let's Encrypt](https://letsencrypt.org/).
+You can get a free SSL certificate from [Let’s Encrypt](https://letsencrypt.org/).

 Check with your host and see if they can add it.